openknowledge/workshop-api-testing/Readme.md

 The relationships in the catalog graph should only show the provided API of the customer service:
 - [Catalog Graph](http://localhost:7007/catalog-graph?rootEntityRefs%5B%5D=component%3Adefault%2Fcustomer-service&maxDepth=%E2%88%9E&selectedKinds%5B%5D=api&selectedKinds%5B%5D=component&unidirectional=false&mergeRelations=true&direction=LR&showFilters=true)

+The [Pact Broker](http://localhost:9292/) should only contain an example pact that can be deleted manually.

 ## Publish pacts:

 To publish the pacts you can execute the following commands: